 The Netherlands is the only country with an institutionalised mandatory gatekeeper system.
-Patients have free choice of physicians and specialists but must gain access to specialists through a referral from a general practitioner.
+Patients have free choice of physicians and specialists but they only have access to specialists through a referral from a general practitioner.
 They are registered with the sickness funds for a certain GP but are able to change the GP upon approval of the sickness fund.